Long time solutions for quasi-linear Hamiltonian perturbations of Schr\"odinger and Klein-Gordon equations on tori: Diagonalization

 \subsubsection{Diagonalization of cubic terms at order 0}

 In the previous section we showed that if the function $U$ solves \eqref{QLNLS444KG} then $W$ in \eqref{cambio1KG} solves \eqref{QLNLS444KKKG}.
 The cubic terms in the system \eqref{QLNLS444KKKG} are the same appearing in \eqref{QLNLS444KG} and have the form \eqref{calGGG1KG}.
 The aim of this section is to diagonalize the matrix of symbols of order zero $\mathcal{A}_0(x,\x)$.
-We must preserve the Hamiltonian structure of the cubic terms in performing this step.
-In order to do this, in analogy with the \eqref{NLS} case, we reason as follows.
-Consider the matrix of symbols